spatie/laravel-slack-alerts/README.md

 ## Alternatives

-If you want to do more complex stuff with Block Kit, we suggest using [slack-php/slack-php-block-kit](https://github.com/slack-php/slack-php-block-kit)
+If you want to send rich messages with Block Kit, we suggest using [slack-php/slack-php-block-kit](https://github.com/slack-php/slack-php-block-kit)